-The Best Duct Tape of 2018
+The Best Duct Tape of 2022

 That humble, ubiquitous little roll of grey (or black) tape can be found in everyone’s toolbox, garage, or junk drawer for good reason.
 For nearly a century it’s helped bind together and patch over pretty much every repair job you can think of, transcending its original wartime purpose to become something of almost cult-like reverence: If you can’t fix it with duct tape, well sir, it just can’t be fixed.

-We put seven of the top-selling duct tapes (plus two intriguing plastic tapes) through a series of lab tests to determine which was strongest, most durable, most waterproof, and easiest to work with.
+We put seven of the top-selling brands (plus two intriguing plastic tapes) through a series of lab tests to determine which was strongest, most durable, most waterproof, and easiest to work with.
 We got wet and dirty while we were doing it, but we got some answers, too.

-Here are the best duct tapes we tested, in order:
+These are the best duct tapes we tested ranked, in order:

 Black Gorilla Tape, 12 yd

 Gorilla Tape easily topped our list of duct tapes thanks to its incredible holding power and durability.
-While it’s certainly not the cheapest duct tape in this roundup, it’s also not the most expensive.
+While it’s certainly not the cheapest option in this roundup, it’s also not the most expensive.
 And because it’s so strong, you’ll need to use less of it for each task.

-At 17mm thickness, with a reinforced backing and extra-thick coating of adhesive, it takes the “gorilla” idea pretty seriously.
+At 17 mils thickness, with a reinforced backing and extra-thick coating of adhesive, it takes the “gorilla” idea pretty seriously.
 It aced the water test, holding back a serious leak for more than five minutes while cheaper tapes failed in seconds.
-The Gorilla Tape was also among the strongest duct tapes in our adhesion strength test, second only to Gaffer Power.
-(In truth, both took a backseat to the astonishing holding power of FiberFix [#fiberfix], but that’s not really a duct tape.)
+The Gorilla Tape was also among the strongest tapes in our adhesion strength test, second only to Gaffer Power.
+(In truth, both took a backseat to the astonishing holding power of FiberFix, but that’s not really a duct tape.)

 And yet despite all that power, the Gorilla Tape also proved to be one of the easiest to tear and to handle.
 Its sheer weight kept it from flopping around and sticking to itself—truly the bane of the cheaper tapes.